In this guide

 The Registrar may have to deal with new information which comes to light during the further investigation.
 The Registrar’s powers to investigate as part of a review are not intended to be used for a case to be reinvestigated.
 The Registrar will decide at the end of the further investigation if they have sufficient information to start stage two of the review.10

 We will complete our further investigation in cases where this has been identified as necessary before asking for parties to make any representations.
-We will disclose any new information obtained to the nurse or midwife whose case is being reviewed and will consider if it is appropriate to disclose this to other parties (as outlined above under “letting people know there will be a review”).
+We will disclose any new information obtained to the nurse, midwife or nursing associate whose case is being reviewed and will consider if it is appropriate to disclose this to other parties (as outlined above under “letting people know there will be a review”).

 1 Rule 7A (10)